Reasons for recording a talking bird

 Over the last years, the macaw's speech production has increased markedly; either that, or, perhaps, I am

-she seems to be warming up to perform something more spectacular and more astounding than what she
+seems to be warming up to perform something more spectacular and more astounding than what she has

-has already done.
-Arielle is a bashful individual, she generally speaks covertly when she is outside on her
+already done.
+Arielle is a bashful individual; however, she generally speaks covertly when she is outside on her

 perch with no people present.
 I am in an awkward position, since I have been unable to determine what her